lf-lang/lf-verifier-benchmarks/rebeca/README.md

 ### Step 7: In the `main` block, instantiate each `reactiveclass` based on the main reactor.

-For each reactor instance in LF's main reactor, instantiate a `reactiveclass` with `@priority(1)` and put downstream reactor instances' names in the second parantheses.
+For each reactor instance in LF's main reactor, instantiate the corresponding `reactiveclass` and put downstream reactor instances' names in the second parantheses.

 For example, here is LF's main reactor: